chef-boneyard/chef-rfc/new/template-verification.md

 Typos and bugs in a template can lead Chef to render invalid configuration files on a node.
-In some cases, this will cause the related service to fail a notified restart, bringing down the users application.
+In some cases, this will cause the related service to fail a notified restart, bringing down the user's application.
 One hopes to catch such errors in testing, but that is not always possible.

-Many applications provide a means to verify a configuration file, but it is currently difficult to use these tools to verify a template without an elaborate series of resources, chained with notifications.
+Many applications provide a means to verify a configuration file, but it is currently difficult to use these tools to verify a template without an elaborate series of resources chained together with notifications.

 # Related BUGS